1 / 10

 Native Range

-Native from Alaska and Yukon south through British Columbia, Washington, Oregon, and east across the Rocky Mountains and Great Plains to Ontario and the eastern prairies, growing in open forests, forest edges, rocky outcrops, streambanks, and open slopes in a wide range of soil types and exposures.Suggested Uses
+Native to Alaska and the Yukon south through British Columbia, Washington, and Oregon, east across the Rocky Mountains and Great Plains to Ontario.
+Found in open forests, forest edges, rocky slopes, and streambanks.
+The city of Saskatoon, Saskatchewan, is named for this plant.Suggested Uses

 Appearance